lvHiei/CGPUImage-android/README.md

 7.GPUImageVoronoiConsumerFilter the same with GPUImageMosaicFilter

 8.GPUImageJFAVoronoiFilter the fiter I don't known how to implements, the code is incorrect.

+9.GPUImageACVFile not support url, only support data array and local file.
+It is not tested.